-(b) Cash and Cash Equivalents
+(c) Cash and Cash Equivalents

-The Company defines cash equivalents as short-term, highly liquid securities and interest-earning deposits with original maturities of three months or less, except for those used for trading purposes.
+The Company defines cash equivalents as short-term, highly liquid securities and interest-earning deposits with original maturities of three months or less.

-(c) Cash and Securities Segregated for Benefit of Customers
+(d) Cash and Securities Segregated for Benefit of Customers

 Cash and securities segregated for benefit of customers include cash and securities segregated in compliance with federal and other regulations and represent funds deposited by customers and funds accruing to customers as a result of trades or contracts.
 Also included are funds segregated and held in separate accounts in accordance with Section 4d(2), Regulation 30.7 and Regulation 190.01 of the Commodity Exchange Act.